mahesh-panchal/NBIS_project_template/docs/HowToWork.md

 ## How to use containers with a process

-A container image path can be provided to the `process.container` directive for a process.
+A container image path can be provided to the `process.container` directive for a process (see [singularity_packages.config](../configs/singularity_packages.config)).
 Various container images are supported.
 See the [Nextflow Documentation](https://www.nextflow.io/docs/latest/singularity.html) for more details.

 The [README.md](../workflow/containers/README.md) in the `workflow/containers` directory